A study of more than 70,000 people in 302 UK hospitals finds that 1 in 2 people hospitalised with COVID-19 developed at least 1 complication.

 Professor Calum Semple, Chief Investigator from the University of Liverpool, said:

-This work contradicts current narratives that COVID-19 is only dangerous in people with existing comorbidities and the elderly.
+This work contradicts current narratives that COVID-19 is only dangerous in people with existing comorbidities and older people.
 Dispelling and contributing to the scientific debate around such narratives has become increasingly important.
 Disease severity at admission is a predictor of complications even in younger adults, so prevention of complications requires a primary prevention strategy, meaning vaccination.

 Professor Ewen Harrison, joint senior author from the University of Edinburgh, said: